FRCA examinership application form

 - sim-man training in March (Primary board only).

 As an examiner you can expect to complete a term of at least six years and will be engaged to work at the College two-to-three times a year.
 If you are recruited to the Primary board, you will normally be required to attend two out-of-the three Primary OSCE/SOE exams.
-These run from Monday to Friday.
 Final examiners are expected to attend both SOE exams and two Constructed Response Question standard checking online meetings.
 Examiners do not attend written examinations.

 A full job description is available and all new examiners will be subject to a probationary period.